 14. Visit the seahorse reserve

 In addition to stingrays, the Iguana Reef Inn is also home to a small seahorse reserve.
-This isn’t one of the most exciting things to do in Caye Caulker, but it’s free, and I don’t know about you, but I’d never seen a seahorse before!
+This is a quick, easy and free activity, and I don’t know about you, but I’d never seen a seahorse before!

-- Where – in the beach club area of the Iguana Reef Inn.
-Find it on Google Maps here.
+- 📍 Where – in the beach club area of the Iguana Reef Inn.
+Find it on our Belize Google Map.

 Okay okay, I know I said I didn’t usually like to put eating as part of the ‘things to do’ in destinations.
 But I wouldn’t be providing you with a complete and fully informed list of things to do in Caye Caulker if I didn’t mention eating lobster!